What You Need To Know About Egyptian Grand Museum

 Avant-Garde Features of the Grand Egyptian Museum

 Envisaged as the cultural complex of activities dedicated to ancient Egypt, the museum takes immense pride in its 24,000m² of permanent exhibition space, which is almost the size of 4 football fields.
-This humongous arts center will also showcase five galleries hosting the complete Tutankhamen collection, an atrium with the statue of Ramses II, a children’s museum and a large conservation center with distinct laboratories for cleaning, sorting and refurbishing the artifacts.
+This humongous arts center will also showcase five galleries hosting the complete Tutankhamen collection, an atrium with the statue of Ramses II, a children’s museum, and a large conservation center with distinct laboratories for cleaning, sorting, and refurbishing the artifacts.

 In fact, one of the most alluring features of the GEM will be an 800-seater auditorium-cum-conference center with a large shaded courtyard next to it.
 What’s more; it is adorned with an 800m long translucent stone wall that rises to a height of 40m in places, letting visitors discover the sheltered space behind.
-In fact, the wall is extraordinarily illuminated by the vivid lighting schemes of the main building, which adds an extra dose of charm to the desert landscape in the night.
+In fact, the wall is extraordinarily illuminated by the vivid lighting schemes of the main building, which adds an extra dose of charm to the desert landscape at night.

-Honorable Mentions: Nearby, the areas of soft landscaping will be house restaurants, ticketing centers and outdoor leisure areas embellished with internal circulation and access roads winding between them.
+Honorable Mentions: Nearby, the areas of soft landscaping will be house restaurants, ticketing centers, and outdoor leisure areas embellished with internal circulation and access roads winding between them.

 What to expect on your visit to the Grand Egyptian Museum

-On your arrival at the Grand Egyptian Museum, you can expect to kickstart your journey back in ancient Egyptian times while moving through a large plaza adorned with beautiful date plants.
-Soon after, you’ll be warmly welcomed by a series of giant statues brought in from several sites across Egypt and never been on display before.
+On your arrival at the Grand Egyptian Museum, you can expect to kickstart your journey back to ancient Egyptian times while moving through a large plaza adorned with beautiful date plants.
+Soon after, you’ll be warmly welcomed by a series of giant statues brought in from several sites across Egypt and have never been on display before.
 In fact, you’d notice one-third of the museum complex covered by the exhibition featuring about 50,000 artifacts dating to a variety of periods in Egypt’s history-making its largest archaeological museum in the world.

 While the entire museum is specially designed to impress, it is the exhibit dedicated to King Tutankhamun, which is expected to be the largest attraction of the GEM.
-With the Mummy of Tutankhamen anticipated to shift from his tomb in Valley of Kings to the Grand Egyptian Museum, the authorities boast that the visitors can closely associate themselves as a part of the King Tut’s funeral procession.
+With the Mummy of Tutankhamen anticipated to shift from his tomb in Valley of Kings to the Grand Egyptian Museum, the authorities boast that the visitors can closely associate themselves as a part of King Tut’s funeral procession.
 With two galleries especially dedicated to the relics of King Tut, the idea is to make the exhibition an immersive experience where visitors can step into his life and have an inside look at his lifestyle including how he ate, dressed, and ruled!
 What’s more; one can also catch the glimpse of the Great Pyramids, since one of the walls will be made of glass.